 Custom Prototype Parts

 A successful product begins with a solid prototype model.
 At Prototype & Short-Run Services, Inc., we draw upon our extensive experience in prototype metal stamping to bring your ideas to life.
 Using our rapid metal prototyping process, your concepts are transformed into custom prototype parts.
 This allows your company to build on the success of the initial prototype models.

 The rapid prototype process is the automatic construction of physical objects, using solid freeform fabrication.
 This technique first allows us at Prototype & Short-Run Services to produce sheet metal prototype models and prototype parts.
 We can then apply it even more broadly, to manufacture production-quality parts in smaller numbers.
-The process of rapid prototype uses a three-dimensional virtual drawing, as from a CAD file, to automate the fabrication of a sheet metal prototype model.
-This physical model can reveal more complete information about a product, and it comes earlier in the development cycle.
+The process of rapid prototyping uses a three-dimensional virtual drawing, as from a CAD file, to automate the fabrication of a sheet metal prototype model.
+The physical model can reveal aspects about a product earlier in the development cycle.
 Whether you're interested in a complete prototype model, or a prototype part, we can meet your needs.

 Why does a successful product start with a solid prototype?
 Because changing a prototype is simple.
 Changing a part when you’ve already produced thousands of them – that’s harder and a lot more expensive.
 Prototyping offers a wide range of benefits that will have a positive impact on your bottom line.
 Prototyping: